Traversable Thin-shell Wormhole in the 4D Einstein-Gauss-Bonnet Theory: Stability analysis of the thin-shell wormholes

 For asymptotic flat spacetime, the cosmological constant $\Lambda=0$ and the metric function

 has two roots

-Note that we are not limited by $M^{2}-Q^{2}-\alpha>0$ here.
-The thin-shell wormhole geometry is well defined as long as the singularity or the event horizon are surrounded by the throat $r=a_{0}$.
+It is worth noting that we are not limited by the constraint $M^{2}-Q^{2}-\alpha>0$.
+The condition $M^{2}-Q^{2}-\alpha>0$ is a requirement for the existence of a black hole horizon, not for the existence of a traversable thin-shell wormhole.
+If $M^{2}-Q^{2}-\alpha>0$, we must guarantee that the traversable thin-shell wormhole throat radius $a_{0}$ is larger than the black hole horizon radius $r_{+}$.
+If $M^{2}-Q^{2}-\alpha<0$, there is no black hole horizon, and we must guarantee that the singularity is surrounded by the traversable thin-shell wormhole throat to ensure that the geometry is well-defined.

-We show the stable region of the thin-shell wormhole in 4D EGB gravity when $Q=0$ in Fig. \ref{fig:FlatQ0A} (with $\alpha>0$) and Fig. \ref{fig:FlatQ0Am} (with $\alpha<0$).
-As $\alpha$ increases, the stable region enlarges.
-When $\alpha$ is large enough, only negative $\eta$ enables the existence of stable wormhole and the throat of the thin-shell wormhole can be arbitrarily small.
-The energy density of the thin-shell is also shown.
-When $\alpha>0$, the energy density is always negative.
-The total matter supporting the stable thin-shell wormhole is exotic.
+In Fig.~\ref{fig:FlatQ0A}, we show the stable region of the thin-shell wormhole in 4D EGB gravity with $Q=0$ and for various choices of $\alpha \ge 0$.
+Fig. \ref{fig:FlatQ0Am} gives the corresponding results for various choices of $\alpha<0$.
+For positive but moderately small $\alpha$, it is observed that the radius of the wormhole's throat is bound from below.
+As $\alpha$ increases, the size of the stable region mainly increases.
+However, as $\alpha$ further increases, the throat's radius of the thin-shell wormhole can be arbitrarily small, and the stable region only persists primarily for $\eta <0$.
+The energy densities of the thin-shell wormholes are also presented.
+For $\alpha \ge 0$, the energy density is always found negative; therefore, the matter supporting the stable thin-shell wormhole is exotic.

 { {}}

 { }